osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 SDS also supports summary requests for nullable SdsTypes.
 It means an SdsType has at least a nullable SdsTypeProperty.

-**Note:** Non-weighted summaries disregard null values and treat them as non-existent.
-Weighted summaries consider null values for its calculation.
-While calculating weighted summaries, if we encounter a null value at a given index then we would consider interpolation mode of property to find the interpolated value of the given interval.
-This interval would start at the previous index and end at the current index at which null value occurred.

 **Example**
-The following example contains a nullable double property.
+The following example contains a nullable double property with continous interpplation mode.

 ###### .NET
 ```csharp